Coveo for Salesforce Free Edition General Troubleshooting Steps

 Depending on your cause, you need to follow these points:

 When the issue is for the administrator account:

-Relink Coveo for Salesforce to your Coveo Cloud organization.
-Ensure this user has access to all the objects and fields you want to return as results, is a member of your Coveo Cloud organization (see Adding and Managing Members), and is never going to be deleted from your Salesforce organization.
+Relink Coveo for Salesforce to your Coveo organization.
+Ensure this user has access to all the objects and fields you want to return as results, is a member of your Coveo organization (see Manage Members), and is never going to be deleted from your Salesforce organization.

 We recommend that you create a dedicated Salesforce user that answers to those requirements (see Going to Production with Coveo for Salesforce).

 You can view the final query your component sends in the Network tab of your browser Developer Console.
 For each performed query, two

 v2/events are sent.
 The second one contains the sent query.

 When the issue is for the user or guest account:

 Ensure that you have followed every step to allow user impersonation (see Allowing User Impersonation).